Skip to main contentSkip to main navigationSkip to footer content

 3 credit hours

 This course focuses on structural kinesiology and the study of both skeletal and muscular structures as they are involved in the science of movement.
 Students will learn about the effects of physical activity on health and performance, the evolution of physical activity and sport, and the physiological and social factors that influence an individual's participation in physical activity and sport.
 Students will review the anatomy of the skeletal and muscle systems, understand the terminology used to describe joint movements and body part locations, gain knowledge in the planes of motion in relation to human movement, and describe and understand the various types of joints in the human body and their characteristics.
-Offered spring.
+Formerly Kinesiology.

 EXSC 327